 There are also attraction tiles to place, ranging from small to large, with the first player to take these getting the pick of the better pieces.

-New York Zoo is the latest game about arranging tiles from Rosenberg, the creator of acclaimed tile-laying games such as two-player board game Patchwork and beginner board game Cottage Garden, as well as more heavy-duty tabletop experiences such as farming board game Agricola and Viking epic A Feast for Odin.
+New York Zoo is the latest game about arranging tiles from Rosenberg, the creator of acclaimed tile-laying games such as Patchwork and Cottage Garden, as well as more heavy-duty tabletop experiences such as farming board game Agricola and Viking epic A Feast for Odin.

 Co-publishing New York Zoo will be Feuerland Spiele, a German company responsible for releasing the popular strategy board game Terra Mystica, and Capstone Games, the label behind Pipeline, Watergate and the new edition of Bus.